 “Some great speakers, well done.”

 Thank you to everyone who attended Softlink Education’s inaugural Oliver v5 User Conference.
-Your warmth and enthusiasm on the day made it a memorable and successful event and we look forward to welcoming you again.
+Your warmth and enthusiasm on the day made it a memorable and successful event.